W427697/Discord-/docs/writing-stories/mocking-network-requests.md

 ## Set up the MSW addon

-First, if necessary, run this command to install MSW:
+First, if necessary, run this command to install MSW and the MSW addon:

 <!-- prettier-ignore-start -->

 <CodeSnippets
   paths={[
-   'common/msw-install.npm.js.mdx',
+   'common/msw-addon-install.npm.js.mdx',
-   'common/msw-install.yarn.js.mdx',
+   'common/msw-addon-install.yarn.js.mdx',
-   'common/msw-install.pnpm.js.mdx',
+   'common/msw-addon-install.pnpm.js.mdx',
   ]}
 />

 <!-- prettier-ignore-end -->

-Then generate the service worker file necessary for MSW to work:
+If you're not already using MSW, generate the service worker file necessary for MSW to work:

 <!-- prettier-ignore-start -->